 These parasitic worms live in the intestinal tract of cats competing with their host for the stomach contents (food).
 A heavy infestation, particularly in a kitten can lead to stunted growth due to malnutrition.

 Roundworms are thin, white with a spaghetti-like appearance.
 Adult roundworms are between 3 – 5 inches long (7.5 – 2.5 cm).

 Most cats are asymptomatic to roundworm unless they have a heavy infestation.
 Kittens may develop a pot-bellied appearance.

-Roundworms can sometimes be seen in your cat’s vomit or stool.
-The eggs are passed in the cat’s stool, which is how they go on to infect their next host.
+Roundworms can sometimes be present in your cat’s vomit or stool.
+Eggs pass out of the body via the stool, which is how they go on to infect their next host.
 Eggs are too small to be seen but can be viewed by your veterinarian using a microscope.

-Roundworms can be easily treated with an anti-worming medication from your veterinarian.
+Roundworms are easy to treat with an anti-worming medication from your veterinarian.

 Tapeworms are a common parasitic worm most transmitted by fleas although cats can become infected with a second type after consuming an infected host (usually a rat).
 Adult tapeworms can grow up to 24 inches (60 cm in length).
 Once the head attaches to the wall of the intestine with hooks, where it begins to grow a series of proglottids, which of which contains male and female reproductive organs and is capable of fertilising itself.

 Adult tapeworms are long, flat, and made up of a head, neck and multiple segments called proglottids.
 Once the proglottid segments have reached maturity, they break free and pass out of the cat’s body via the feces or move out of the anus.

 Each proglottid is full of fertilised eggs and is capable of movement.
 They have the appearance of rice, and the pet owner may notice these segments around the fur or the anus of the cat or in the feces.